b-codestudio/B-Scroll/README.md

   });
 });
 ```
-**Notice:** You need select your nav bar by id to use B-Scroll plugin.
+**Notice:** You need to select your nav bar by id to use B-Scroll plugin.

 ### Options
 - `scrollDuration:` (Default: 300) Set duration of scroll movement in milliseconds.
 If you set it zero, then it acts like normal browser behaviour.